Professional English-speaking tour guide

 Next is Ponte Vecchio, the old bridge on the river Arno that survived to World War II (unlike any other bridge in Florence).
 Then you’ll head north, walking through a district which has been rebuilt after the devastation of the war, and another one that has been “renovated” in the 1860s when Florence, for a short while, became the capital of Italy.
 Along the way, you will stop to see the Loggia Del Porcellino, where tourists use to toss coins in the mouth of a wild boar statue, the Orsanmichele church, which once was a granary, and Piazza Della Repubblica.

-You will finally reach the most amazing place in Florence: Piazza Del Duomo, where stands the ancient Baptistery of San Giovanni with the amazing Gates of Paradise, but also one of the largest Cathedrals in the world, highlighted by the greatest achievement of Renaissance architecture: Brunelleschi’s Dome.
-You’ll get inside the huge church to admire the largest fresco ever made in history, you will learn how this place was built over the span of 140 years, and how a famous conspiracy against the Medici family took place right inside the Duomo.
+You will finally reach the most amazing place in Florence: Piazza del Duomo, where stands the ancient Baptistery of San Giovanni with the amazing Gates of Paradise, but also one of the largest Cathedrals in the world, highlighted by the greatest achievement of Renaissance architecture: Brunelleschi’s Dome.
+You will learn how this place was built over the span of 140 years, and how a famous conspiracy against the Medici family took place right inside the Duomo.

-Finally, you will take a quick look from outside to the Medici Palace, the place from where the powerful bankers became the godfathers of the Renaissance, before reaching the Accademia Gallery.
-The guide will collect your skip-the-line tickets, reserved in advance, and you will get inside to see the most famous statue in the world: Michelangelo’s David.
+Finally, you will take a quick look from outside to the Medici Palace, the place where the powerful bankers became the godfathers of the Renaissance, before reaching the Accademia Gallery.
+The guide will collect your skip-the-line tickets, reserved in advance, and you will get inside to see beautiful works of art culminating with the statue of David by Michelangelo.

 After about three hours of tour, the guide will leave you and you will have a chance to continue exploring the Accademia Gallery on your own or follow the guide outside.
 If you’re tired, the guide will call a taxi for you to reach your hotel (at your expense).

 This tour has a duration of three hours.
-Here is an approximate timetable of the tour:
+Here is the itinerary of the tour: